 This website does not contain emergency information or warnings.If you require emergency information, click on your State or Territory below.

-Telstra’s 4G location detection systems are fully compatible with their Emergency Alert Location Based Solution.
+Telstra, Optus and Vodafone’s 4G location detection systems are now fully compatible with location-based Emergency Alert.

-4G mobile telephones used outside 4G network coverage areas revert to the 2G/3G networks, where they can still be detected by Optus and Vodafone (as well as Telstra) and sent a warning message using the Emergency Alert Location Based Solution.
+4G mobile phones used outside 4G network coverage areas revert to the 2G/3G networks, where they can still be detected by Optus, Vodafone and Telstra and sent a warning message using location-based Emergency Alert.

-All 4G mobile telephones on the 4G networks will continue to receive messages based on their registered service address when this is within the warning area.
+All 4G mobile phones on the 4G networks will continue to receive messages based on their registered service address when this is within the warning area.